Communication About Autism: Terminology Considerations

 Terminology Considerations

-• The World Health Organization (WHO) framework is cited in ASHA’s Scope of Practice in Speech-Language Pathology.
+• The World Health Organization framework is cited in ASHA’s Scope of Practice in Speech-Language Pathology.
 That framework uses the terms impairment, disability, and activity/participation.

-Terminology Recommendations
+Alternative Terminology

 Examples of Ableist Terminology to Avoid